KDOthniel/RspatialOth/README.md

 # RspatialOth
-Testing a Project for my local computer.
+Testing a Project from my local computer.